WoodyB-alt/Cryptoguard/README.md

 ## 📌 Notes

-- Each file encryption uses a secure, random IV (initialization vector).
+- 🔐 PBKDF2 is used for password-based key derivation with:

+- Random 128-bit salt per encryption

+- 100,000 iterations

+- SHA-256 as the hashing algorithm

-- IV is prepended to the encrypted file automatically.
+- 🔁 IV (Initialization Vector) is randomly generated for each file and stored alongside the ciphertext.

-- All encrypted output is Base64 encoded for safe transport/storage.
+- 🧾 Encrypted output is always Base64 encoded to allow safe text/file handling.

-- Use strong passwords for best results — SHA-256 is fast but not slow-hash protected (upgradeable in future).
+- 🚨 Use strong passwords — the security of symmetric encryption depends on it.

 ## 🧑‍💻 Author
 - Blake Wood — 2024 Cybersecurity CLI Project